 What types of Memberships are currently available at the Club?

 Golf Memberships are fully subscribed and limited to 300 families.
-Another membership category, Social Waiting for Golf, is currently available.
-Social Waiting for Golf members have full access to all of the amenities at the Club with the exception of the golf course, a personal locker and golf bag storage.
-Social Waiting for Golf members are allowed to be guests on the golf course with another member up to 6 times per year during the period May 15 through September 15 and have further rights to access the course from September 15 through May 15 as outlined in the Membership Documents.
-Social Waiting for Golf Memberships convert to full Golf Memberships when a Golf Membership becomes available subject to your position on the waiting list as outlined in the Membership Documents.
+Another membership category, Social Waiting for Full Golf, is currently available.
+Social Waiting for Full Golf members have full access to all of the amenities at the Club with the exception of the golf course, a personal locker and golf bag storage.
+Social Waiting for Full Golf members are allowed to be guests on the golf course with another member up to 6 times per year during the period May 15 through September 15 and have further rights to access the course from September 15 through May 15 as outlined in the Membership Documents.
+Social Waiting for Full Golf Memberships convert to full Golf Memberships when a Golf Membership becomes available subject to your position on the waiting list as outlined in the Membership Documents.

 What are the privileges of a Golf membership?